ZeroHopeV/GameCollection/README.md

 ### Usage and config

 If you want to take a deeper look at the code itself and test stuff out, you will need the database and all the files except for documentation.
 Remember to watch out for problems with filepath.
+If you are going to push and change something in the code, consult with me (ZeroHopeV) first before doing so.

 ![gameicon](images/favicon.png)